miso-lims/walkthroughs/_includes/runs-trouble.md

 1. When instruments break down, how do you log failures into the system?
     * Add a service record as in <a href="#service-records">8: Adding Service Records to Sequencers</a>

-1. How do you assign single lane failures (if possible)?
+1. How do you assign single lane failures?
-    * It is possible to add a lane QC which allows you to select one or more lanes and set a status to indicate whether the lane should be considered for sequencing order fulfillment, and whether the lane should be analysed.
+    * It is possible to select one or more lanes on the Edit Run page and set a QC status to indicate whether the lane should be considered for sequencing order fulfillment, and whether the lane should be analysed.

+1. How do you assign QC status to individual libraries within a lane?
+    * A "run-library" refers to an individual library within a lane.
+Its QC status can be set using the controls on the Library Aliquots table on the Edit Run page.

 1. How do you fail flowcells?
 Or how does MISO detect failed runs?
     * If MISO automatically detects runs from this sequencer, then in most cases MISO will